-- any which you believe are unnecessary?
-Are there any additional exhibits which should be included? - e.
+- The exhibits provide useful information and help memorialize important changes to the contract at a project by project basis.
+However, they do not provide much functional value in administering the contract as they are in PDF form.
+It would be extremely useful for this data to be available for download via CSV on the ABP portal, for both parties. - d.
 The January 2019 REC Contract is structured as a Master Agreement with one or more Product Orders.
 Each Product Order is associated with a batch of projects and will contain project specific information for each project included in such batch.
 It is contemplated that only one Master Agreement shall be executed between the utility counterparty and the Approved Vendor.
 This Master Agreement Product Order structure is not expected to change given projects are consolidated into batches and are approved by the ICC at the batch level under the ABP.
-Are there areas where the structure of the contract is currently unclear and should be clarified in respect of obligations or penalties applicable at a project level, or at a batch (portfolio) level, or at a master contract level?
+Are there areas where the structure of the contract is currently unclear and should be clarified in respect of obligations or penalties applicable at a project level, or at a batch (portfolio) level, or at a master contract level? - The process for evaluating performance and collateral calls is currently not described in a coherent centralized section of the REC contract.
+We would recommend pulling together all terms of performance evaluation and collateral management into one section of the new REC contract with examples to provide additional clarity.